ambivalen-fs/junk/Garugaku/README.md

-Takarir anime Girl Gaku -Hijiri Girl Square Gakuin-
+Takarir anime Ookami to Koushinryou: Merchant Meets the Wise Wolf (Spice and Wolf: Merchant Meets the Wise Wolf)